things-to-do

 Super yachts bob in the water while Ferraris cruise past Dior, Gucci, and Rolex boutiques.
 It's undeniably impressive, but also undeniably touristy.

-How long to spend: 1-2 hours is enough for most people.
+Allow 1 to 2 hours.
 Don't feel pressured to have lunch here unless you want to splurge.

-Playa de Nagueles - Near Puerto Banus, this is where the upmarket beach clubs (Ocean Club, Nikki Beach) are located.
+Playa de Nagueles is near Puerto Banus.
+This is where the upmarket beach clubs (Ocean Club, Nikki Beach) are located.
 More glamorous crowd, higher prices.

-Playa de Casablanca - Between the Old Town and Puerto Banus.
-Good middle ground with fewer crowds than the main beaches.
+Playa de Casablanca sits between the Old Town and Puerto Banus.
+A good middle ground with fewer crowds than the main beaches.

 Beach Clubs